dpuelz/Quantitative-Reasoning-II/README.md

 Information on the project can be found [here](code/project.md).

+### Deliverables:

+- 10-12 minute presentation, 5 minute questions & feedback.
+- Presentation slides and the final write-up are due on Sunday, March 23.

 <!-- A couple places to look for data:
 - [Harvard Dataverse](https://dataverse.harvard.edu).
 Compilation of data (and code) from research projects ranging from medicine and law to business and public policy.
 Often accompanied by a peer-reviewed paper.
 - [FRED](https://fred.stlouisfed.org).
 Tons of economic data from the St. Louis Fed.